Powder X-ray Diffraction

 A rapid, non-destructive analytical technique used to study polycrystalline materials.

-PXRD is a rapid, non-destructive analytical technique used for the characterisation of crystalline materials, i.e. those which have a degree of order to their structure.
+PXRD is a fast, non-destructive analytical technique used for the characterisation of crystalline materials (those which have a degree of order to their structure).
 When a crystalline sample is exposed to an X-ray beam of known wavelength, a unique diffraction pattern is generated.
-If more than one material (or phase) is present, then the diffraction patterns for each material is overlapped.
-Through identification of each pattern within the diffractogram, individual materials (or phases) can be identified and quantified.
+If more than one material (or phase) is present, the diffraction patterns for each material overlaps.
+By identifying each pattern in the diffractogram, individual materials (or phases) can be recognised and quantified.

 Through interpretation of diffraction patterns, PXRD analysis allows: